pwgrzyn/Ansys-Fluent-Reaction-Diffusion/README.md

 ## The Belousev-Zhabotinsky reaction
-The Belousev-Zhaboitnsky reaction is described by following chemical equations:
+The Belousev-Zhaboitnsky reaction can be described with following chemical equations:

 $$
 \begin{aligned}